 - 20 of those crashes resulted in a fatality.

 - In 2020, there were 106 total motorcycle accidents attributed to alcohol.
 From 2020 to 2021, alcohol related motorcycle accidents increased by 17.9%.

 Getting Legal Help After a Motorcycle Accident

-To claim your free legal consultation, give Lerner and Rowe Injury Attorneys a call 24/7 at 602-977-1900.
-You can also connect online with one of our LiveChat agents standing by, or fill out this quick form to request your no obligation case evaluation.
-The call is free, the consultation is free, and there’s no fee unless we win your case.
+Call Lerner and Rowe Injury Attorneys 24/7 at 602-977-1900.
+You can also connect online with one of our LiveChat agents standing by, or fill out this form to get started on your free case evaluation with no fee until we win your case.